LilianDm/UnoGame/README.md

 Features and goals
 * A player vs. AI UNUS simulation (similar to UNO)
-* Images displaying what is going on in the game for the user
+* Images displaying what is going on during the game
 * A clear view of the hand
 * A start screen and message
 * An end screen and message